lorensen/VTKExamples/src/VTKBook/Chapter3.md

 There are many different types of source objects in VTK similar to vtkConeSource as shown in **Figure3-26**.
 In the next chapter we will learn more about source and other types of filters.

 **Events and Observers.** A visualization toolkit like VTK is frequently used in interactive applications or may be required to provide status during operation.
 In addition, integration with other packages such as GUI toolkits is a common task.
 Supporting such features requires a mechanism for inserting user functionality into the software.
-In VTK, the *command/observer* design pattern \[Gamma95\] is used for this purpose.
+In VTK, the *command/observer* design pattern <em style="color:blue;background-color: white">\[Gamma95\]</em> is used for this purpose.

 Fundamental to this design pattern as implemented in VTK is the concept of *events*.
 An event signals that an important operation has occurred in the software.
 For example, if the user presses the left mouse button in the render window, VTK will invoke the LeftButtonPressEvent.
 Observers are objects that register their interest in a particular event or events.
 When one of these events is invoked, the observer receives notification and may perform any valid operation at that point; that is, execute the command associated with the observer.
 The benefit of the command/observer design pattern is that is simple in concept and implementation, yet provides significant power to the user.
 However it does require the software implementation to invoke events as it operates.